zhou-zhen-feng/zhou-zhen-feng.github.io/_pages/about.md

 social: flase  # includes social icons at the bottom of the page
 ---

-Zhou Zhenfeng is pursuing a master's degree in Journalism and Communication at Nanjing University and is also a member of the Computational Communication Laboratory.
+Zhou Zhenfeng is pursuing a master's degree in Journalism and Communication at Nanjing University and is also a member of the Computational Communication Laboratory.His hobbies include photography, cycling, and sports.Actively seeking a balance between life and work.

-**interests:**
+** Rtudy interests:**
   - Computational communication
   - social networks
   - political Communication